sst/guide/_chapters/create-a-signup-page.md

 comments_id: 44
 ---

 The signup page is quite similar to the login page that we just created.
 But it has a couple of key differences.
 When we sign the user up, AWS Cognito sends them a confirmation code via email.
-And we need to authenticate the new user once it's been confirmed.
+We also need to authenticate the new user once they've confirmed their account.

-And so the signup flow will look something like this:
+So the signup flow will look something like this:

 1. The user types in their email, password, and confirms their password.